jjovelc/CareemF_MohamedS_CTA/README.md

 ### Preprocessing and assembly

-1. Libraries were quality trimmed with fastq-mcf:
+1. Libraries were quality trimmed with fastq-mcf (ea-utils):

 ```bash
 	TRIMMING_THRESHOLD=35